legendu-net/blog/misc/content/2017-08-26-docker-in-WSL.markdown

 ## Use Docker on Windows in WSL

-1. Install Docker on Windows
+### Install Docker on Windows

 To install the Docker engine on Windows, just go to docker.com and download the appropriate distribution.
+Also,
-Also, make sure hardware virtualization is enabled and Hyper-V is installed, lest the engine won’t start.
+make sure hardware virtualization is enabled and Hyper-V is installed, lest the engine won’t start.

-Shortcut: Install Windows 10 Creators Update
+### Run Docker in WSL

 With Windows 10 Creators Update*, accomplishing all of this has become a lot simpler, since it allows you to run Windows executables from Bash.
-Just add these two lines to your .bashrc and you’re done!
+Just add these two lines to your .bashrc and you are done!
-PATH="$HOME/bin:$HOME/.local/bin:$PATH" PATH="$PATH:/mnt/c/Program\ Files/Docker/Docker/resources/bin"
-1
-2

     PATH="$HOME/bin:$HOME/.local/bin:$PATH"
     PATH="$PATH:/mnt/c/Program\ Files/Docker/Docker/resources/bin"

-    You can now run docker --version from Bash, and you don’t even have to read the rest of this blog post :)

-    *) Windows 10 Creators Update is available to Insiders since April 11, 2017, and will be released to the public on April 25, 2017.

 ## Related Articles